GW-CS-SD-24-25/GW-CS-SD-24-25.github.io/lectures/team_charter.md

 - **Mutual Respect**: All members are expected to treat each other with respect and professionalism.
 - **Constructive Feedback**: Feedback should be given and received constructively, focusing on improving the project.

-### 5.3 Termination
-* **Involuntary Removal**: As a last resort, a member may be removed from the project if they consistently fail to meet expectations, violate the rules, or act unprofessionally.
-Removal requires all remaining members to meet with their instructor.
-The instructor will have the final say in how to proceed.

 ## 6. Resource Allocation
 - **Time Commitment**: All members are expected to spend ~10 hours of time outside of class per week on the project.
 - **Workload Distribution**: Tasks will be assigned based on each member's expertise and availability.
 Each member is expected to complete their assigned tasks within the agreed-upon deadlines.